Prosecutors urge jurors to convict Trump ex-adviser Bannon | Law-Order

 Prosecutors urge jurors to convict Trump ex-adviser Bannon

+Prosecution and defense lawyers delivered closing arguments to the 12-member jury ahead of deliberations in the trial.
+Bannon, 68, has pleaded not guilty to two misdemeanor counts after defying the Democratic-led House of Representative select committee's subpoena requesting testimony and documents as part of its inquiry into the Jan.
+6, 2021, rampage by Trump supporters trying to undo the Republican's 2020 election defeat.

-The prosecution asked jurors on Friday to convict Steve Bannon on charges of contempt of Congress for rebuffing a subpoena by the committee investigating last year's attack on the U.S. Capitol, saying Donald Trump's former presidential adviser must be held accountable for his unlawful defiance.
+The prosecution asked jurors on Friday to convict Steve Bannon of contempt of Congress for rebuffing a subpoena from the panel investigating last year's attack on the U.S. Capitol, accusing Donald Trump's former presidential adviser of unlawful defiance, while the defense hinted he was targeted for political reasons.
+Prosecution and defense lawyers delivered closing arguments to the 12-member jury ahead of deliberations in the trial.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)